FAQ – Frequently Asked Questions!

 After the board and train, how can we stay in touch?

 After your dog graduates, they are eligible for boarding and daycare at either site should you ever need a safe, structured and fun place for them to stay while you are away.
 You will also be invited to join our monthly graduate pack walks in Frederick which are so much fun.
-Also, we have a graduate group on Facebook where everyone connects and stays in touch.
+Also, we have a graduate group on Facebook where everyone connects.
+Lifelong friendships have been formed here!
 This is full of like minded owners who have sent their dog through our program or are waiting to send their dog.
 We are here for you for life.